-Services that are covered for you What you must pay when you get these services the additional service or item you received for the specific cost-sharing required.
-See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. \$25 copayment for Medicare- covered observation at an outpatient hospital or ambulatory surgical center. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
-Partial hospitalization services and Intensive outpatient services \$55 copayment each day for Medicare-covered benefits.
-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-You pay these amounts until you reach the out-of-pocket maximum.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Personal emergency response system (PERS) Lifeline A personal emergency response system (PERS) benefit is available to you through the provider, Lifeline. \$0 copayment; Benefit is available through provider Lifeline.
-With a PERS, help is only a button press away.
-A PERS can quickly connect you to the help you need, 24 hours a day in any situation.
-It's a lightweight, water-resistant button that can be worn on your wrist or as a pendant.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization. \$55 copayment each day for Medicare-covered benefits. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Personal emergency response system (PERS) Provided by Lifeline \$0 copayment With a personal emergency response system (PERS), help is only a button press away.
+A PERS device can quickly connect you to the help you need, 24 hours a day in any situation.
+It's a lightweight, discreet button that can be worn on your wrist or as a pendant.
+It's also safe to wear in the shower or bath.
 Depending on the model you choose, it may even automatically detect falls.
+You must have a working landline or live in an area that has AT&T wireless coverage to get a PERS device.
+The cellular device works nationwide with the AT&T wireless network but does not require you to have AT&T.